Last updated on

 Attendance at any course activity is highly recommended but not mandatory.
 We will aim to post recordings of the lectures online, but these are for your future reference, not a substitute to live lectures.
 We intend for you to solve the exercises collaboratively and discuss them with your classmates and the staff during the help sessions, and while the labs are individual assignments, talking with a staff member at a help session is the best way to get help.

 You can attend any or all of the help sessions in any week, per your judgment.
-There is no difference between sessions marked as “exercise” or “lab”; you can work on and get help with either during any help session, and TAs and SAs will be available to help at all help sessions.
+There is no difference between sessions marked as “exercise” or “lab”; you can work on and get help with either during any help session, and SAs will be available to help at all help sessions.

 Overall grade